-Peter E. Millet, Ph.D., Head Office: 303-C Clay (Education) Building (615) 963-5160
+Peter Edmund Millet, Ph.D., Head Office: 303-C Clay (Education) Building (615) 963-5160

-The graduate program in psychology offers curricula leading to the Doctor of Philosophy degree in Psychology in two concentrations: Counseling Psychology and School Psychology; the Master's of Science in Psychology degree with two concentrations: Counseling Psychology and School Psychology; and a Master's of Science in Guidance and Counseling with a concentration in Pre-K-12 School Counseling.
+The graduate program in psychology offers curricula leading to the Doctor of Philosophy degree in Psychology in two concentrations: Counseling Psychology and School Psychology; the Master of Science in Psychology degree with two concentrations: Counseling Psychology and School Psychology; and a Master of Science in Pre-K-12 School Counseling.
 There is also an Ed.S. degree in School Psychology.
 The course offerings consist of a core of basic psychology courses common to preparation of the student for work and certification or licensure (if required) in the area of specialization.

-Note: Graduate degrees in Psychology are not an assurance of certification and/or licensure in the fields of psychology, counseling, and/or education.
+Note: Graduate degrees in Psychology are not an assurance of certification and/or licensure in the fields of psychology, counseling, and/or school counseling.
 Degrees are meant to be preparation only.
 Suggested additional course work and experience will be addressed in annually updated student handbooks and additional material.
 As informed consumers of education, students should always check the license and certification requirements in the state(s) or countries in which they plan to work.